erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## [1] 61

-8.For each plane, count the number of flights before the first delay of greater than 1 hour.
+### 8. For each plane, count the number of flights before the first delay of greater than 1 hour.

 I would first group by flight, and then select the minimum sched\_dep\_time for flights that were delayed greater than 60 minutes.
 Then I would count the number of flights that are less than the minimum sched\_dep\_time in each group of flights.
 I used full\_join() to map the first flight with delay greater than 1 hour to the original flights table, then used summarize() to count the number of flights that came before this for each group within tailnum.